FOA, acting on behalf of Kaltoft v KL, acting on behalf of the Municipality of Billund Posted In: Case Law

 1. Is it contrary to EU law, as expressed, for example, in Article 6 TEU concerning fundamental rights, generally or particularly for a public-sector employer to discriminate on grounds of obesity in the labour market?

-2. If there is an EU prohibition of discrimination on grounds of obesity, is it directly applicable as between a Danish citizen and his
+2. If there is an EU prohibition of discrimination on grounds of obesity, is it directly applicable as between a Danish citizen and his employer, a public authority?

 Already a subscriber?